Customer Support Guide

 Section 2

-What a unified inbox should solve before you add channels
+What the software should solve before you add channels

 Start with the operational pain: duplicate replies, unclear ownership, slow handoffs, and weak visibility on what is still open.
 If those problems stay in place, a shared inbox can still look unified while the support queue behaves exactly like separate tools.